‘My Big Fat Fabulous Life’ Star Opens Up About ‘Terrifying’ Vandalism Incident

 The incident regarding her RV traumatized the reality star because this was on her own property.
 After reporting the vandalism, Thore was told by authorities since the graffiti wasn’t considered a “hate crime” there was nothing they could do at the time.

-The TLC star concluded in her post that if you are an admirer of a television personality, to remember that they are human as well and to respect their privacy when they are living their everyday lives, including staying off their property.
+The TLC star concluded in her post that if you are an admirer of a television personality, remember that they are human as well and to respect their privacy when they are living their everyday lives, including staying off their property.

 Thore regularly shares her thoughts on how to overcome adversity and lead with positivity in the monthly vlog series Dear Whitney on TLCme.
 My Big Fat Fabulous Life airs on TLC.